 The Latin American Observatory of Evaluation Indicators (OLIVA)

-In order to answer these questions, OLIVA was built as a collaborative project.
-Its first stage convened SciELO, Redalyc and the Latin American Council of Social Sciences (CLACSO) with the aim of showing the disciplinary, linguistic and geographical breadth of production in indexed journals in Latin America.
+To answer these questions, OLIVA was built as a collaborative project.
+Its first stage convened SciELO, Redalyc, and the Latin American Council of Social Sciences (CLACSO) to show the disciplinary, linguistic, and geographical breadth of output in indexed journals in Latin America.
 In this framework, OLIVA 1.0 was built between 2019 and 2021 as a statistical database that includes data on documents published in journals indexed in the complete collections of SciELO and REDALYC, including articles from 1909 to 2019.
 The first results of the project, which were able to answer these questions for the first phase of observation and analysis, were published in the Brazilian journal Dados (IESP-UERJ, Brazil) in English DOI: https://doi.org/10.1590/dados.2024.67.1.307x and in Spanish DOI: https://doi.org/10.1590/dados.2024.67.1.307.

 OLIVA 1.0 in Open Data